Naturalisation (biology): Zoology

-It sometimes happens that a naturalised species hybridizes with a native.
+It sometimes happens that a naturalised species hybridises with a native.

 Introduction and origin areas

-The introduction site or introduction area is the place or, in a broadlier way, the new environment where the candidate species for naturalisation takes root.
+The introduction site or introduction area is the place or, in a broader way, the new environment where the candidate species for naturalisation takes root.
 It is generally opposed to the origin area, where this same species is native.

-There is also a more ambiguous notion that is the "natural distribution area" or "natural distribution range", particularly when it comes to anthropophilic species or some species benefiting from anthropogenic land settlement (canals, bridges, deforestation, etc.) that have connected two previously isolated areas (eg: the Suez canal which causes Lessepsian migration).
+There is also a more ambiguous notion that is the "natural distribution area" or "natural distribution range", particularly when it comes to anthropophilic species or some species benefiting from anthropogenic land settlement (canals, bridges, deforestation, etc.) that have connected two previously isolated areas (e.g. the Suez Canal, which causes Lessepsian migration).

 Impact on the ecosystem

 Naturalisation is sometimes done with human help in order to replace another species having suffered directly or indirectly from anthropogenic activities, or deemed less profitable for human use.